nebrius/taskman/README.md

 ```

 ### Parameters
-* targets {String | Array} The task ID(s) target or targets to create dependencies for.
+* targets <String | Array> The task ID(s) target or targets to create dependencies for.
 If more than one target is supplied, every dependency specified is set as a dependency of each target.
-* dependencies {String | Array} The task ID(s) of the dependency or dependencies of the targets.
+* dependencies <String | Array> The task ID(s) of the dependency or dependencies of the targets.

 ### Throws
 * Unsupported targets type.
 The targets parameter is not a string or an array.